AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 .. image:: images_system_setup/clk104_config.jpg
     :scale: 75%

-.. note:: The **122.88MHz REFCLKOUT_10MHz TCXO REF** configuration uses the CLK104 on-board 10MHz TCXO reference for the LMK04828B.
+.. note:: The **122.88MHz REFCLKOUT_10MHz TCXO REF** configuration uses the CLK104 on-board 10MHz TCXO reference for the clock distribution chip on the CLK104 module.
 If you wish to synchronize the setup up to a test instrument 10MHz clock, use the **122.88MHz REFCLKOUT_10MHz EXT REF** configuration (typically recommended for demodulation and for EVM measurements).
+On the other end, for best EVM performance, and because of the limited amplitude level out of J10 on the CLK104 module, consider a clean external source to generate the 122.88MHz clock reference to the DTRX2.

 Power Up DTRX2
 ---------------